mosip/documentation/docs/inji-certify/technical-overview/key-manager.md

 * Flexibility: Support both self-signed workflows (for simplicity) and externally-CA-signed certificates (for integration into existing PKI).
 * Operational Control: Administrators have full control over key lifecycles, rotation, and certificate management.
 * Interoperability: By using standard cryptography and certificate formats, Certify’s VCs can be validated by any compliant verifier.
-* Resilience: With key-rotation and fallback mechanisms, the system can recover from certificate expiry or compromise.
+* Resilience: With key-rotation and fallback mechanisms, the system can recover from certificate expiry.

-For deeper technical details about the Key Manager component itself, you can refer to the MOSIP documentation [here](link).
+For deeper technical details about the Key Manager component itself, you can refer to the MOSIP documentation [here](https://docs.mosip.io/1.2.0/id-lifecycle-management/supporting-components/keymanager).